dpwright/dpwright.github.com/posts/2012-09-25-git-script-to-rebase-all-child-branches-following-a-command.markdown

 ---
 title: Git script to rebase all child branches following a command
 date: 2012-09-25 10:27
-tags: code, alias, git, git-svn, ruby, scripts
+tags: alias, git, git-svn, ruby, scripts
 ---

 This script looks at the current status of the DAG to find the children of the